Tallyb/angular2-docs/source/initialization.md

 ---
 <h2 id="installation">Installation</h2>

-To get started with Apollo and Angular, install the `apollo-client` npm package, the `apollo-angular` integration package, and the `graphql-tag` library for constructing query documents:
+Install the `apollo-client` npm package, the `apollo-angular` integration package, and the `graphql-tag` library for constructing query documents:

 ```bash
 npm install apollo-client apollo-angular graphql-tag --save
 ```

-If you are in an environment that does not have a global [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/GlobalFetch/fetch) implementation, make sure to install a polyfill like [`whatwg-fetch`](https://www.npmjs.com/package/whatwg-fetch).
+> If you are in an environment that does not have a global [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/GlobalFetch/fetch) > implementation, make sure to install a polyfill like [`whatwg-fetch`](https://www.npmjs.com/package/whatwg-fetch).

 <h2 id="initialization">Initialization</h2>

-To get started using Apollo, we need to create an `ApolloClient` and use `ApolloModule`. `ApolloClient` serves as a central store of query result data which caches and distributes the results of our queries. `ApolloModule` wires that client into your application.
+Add Angular Apollo into your project by creating an `ApolloClient` and use `ApolloModule`. `ApolloClient` serves as a central store of query result data which caches and distributes the results of our queries. `ApolloModule` wires that client into your application.

+Angular Apollo client can be created as a simple object or as a class.
+Creating a class allows to use other providers, such as configuration service for the url.

-<h3 id="creating-client">Creating a client</h3>
+<h3 id="creating-object-client">Creating an object client</h3>

 To get started, create an [`ApolloClient`](/core/apollo-client-api.html#constructor) instance and point it at your GraphQL server: